adamnew123456/SmallWM/README.markdown

 Building
 ========
+As a dependency, you'll need to have acess to the headers for Xlib and XRandR.
+You should be able to easily obtain these via your package manager.
+You'll also need a C++ compiler which has C++11 support (although all it _really_ needs to support is std::tuple).
+A recent version of GNU G++ or clang should compile SmallWM with no problems.

-The Makefile contains everything you need to build and test SmallWM.
+Other than the dependencies, the Makefile contains everything you need to build and test SmallWM.

-Namely, it has the following interesting targets:
- - `make smallwm-debug` compiles a version with symbols useful for debugging
+ - `make` compiles a version with symbols useful for debugging.
+Note that there is no optimized build - if you want open, open the Makefile and change `-g` to `-O3` in `CXXFLAGS`.

- - `make smallwm-release` compiles an optimized version useful for daily use
+For modifying SmallWM, the other target that you should be aware of is `make check` which compiles everything but does no linking.
+This is useful for incremental building to track compiler errors in source files.

 Configuration
 =============

-With the rewrite in place, a few things about SmallWM can now be configured.
-A sample configuration file, located at `$HOME/.config/smallwm`, is shown below.
+The C++ version follows a similar configuration file format

     [smallwm]
     shell=your-preferred-terminal